sl947/langdiff/README.md

-# Multilingual Disparities in LLM-Based Safety Judgments
+# Multilingual Disparities in LLM-Based Safety Judgments: Evidence from Brand Safety Applications.
-This repository contains code, prompts, and benchmark data for our paper, “Multilingual Disparities in LLM-Based Safety Judgments: Evidence from Brand Safety Applications.”
+This repository contains code, prompts, and benchmark data for paper, “Multilingual Disparities in LLM-Based Safety Judgments: Evidence from Brand Safety Applications.”

 ## Contents